danylovolokh/Setup-Free-Bitbucket-Cloud-CI/README.md

 5. Build the application
 6. Upload the apk files to the storage for future usage.

+Additional steps:

+7. Sign the application with the "release" signing key.
+8. Upload a version to the Fabric Beta for testing purposes.

 ## 1. Update build number, build version name etc...
 We will use a separate file to keep the build history: build_info.json